togakangaroo/curriculum/units/3-CSS/lessons/4-bootstrap/README.md

 2. For (9), make the grid have 4 equally sized columns.
 Fill it with the name of alumni; you can get names from the "Notable alumni" section of the college's Wikipedia entry.
 3. Add another sub-heading and call it "Campus".
 Include a picture of the campus shaped in a circle.
 Hint [here](http://getbootstrap.com/css/#images).

+#### Exit ticket

+Give exit-ticket quiz.

+### Closing

+Today you learned about Twitter bootstrap.
+This is important because Bootstrap allows us to create clean and elegant HTML without writing additional CSS>

 #### Homework

 There is no homework for this lesson.
 Point students to the project instead.